 Yohani comes to the IHTSDO with over 15 years of experience in project management, office management, administrative procedures and customer service.
 In this time she has acquired wide-ranged knowledge in various industries as well as become accustomed to working with different cultures having worked in Asia, Australia and Europe.
 Yohani holds a Bachelor of Arts in Criminal Justice, from Victoria University, Melbourne.

 Fleur assists with the planning and logistics of the IHTSDO Business Meetings and SNOMED CT Implementation Showcase, as well as coordinating attendance at international health informatics and academic events.
-Fleur also provides business support to the Head of Implementation and Education, Head of Collaboration, Head of Content Development, Communications Manager and Member Forum and she is responsible for managing the IHTSDO's website.
+Fleur also provides business support to the Head of Implementation and Education, Head of Collaboration, Head of Content Development, Head of Communications, Technical Committee and Member Forum and she is responsible for managing the IHTSDO's website.
 Joining in January 2013 and based in London, UK, Fleur has over ten years experience in event management and print/online media, gained in the UK and Australian entertainment industries.
 She holds a Bachelor of Arts degree in Anthropology from the University of Melbourne.

 Juliet Gole Krarup